suffolklibraries/lgc/content/collections/events/beccles-wild-about-art-market.md

         text: 'Beccles Wild About Art Market takes place at New Market, NR34 9HE.'
   -
     type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are bus stops less than 5 minute walk from the event.'
   -
     type: heading
     attrs: